Ships hit by U-boats

 Cargo

-At 04.57 hours on 20 Sep, 1943, U-270 fired a Gnat at the HMS Lagan (K 259) (LtCdr A. Ayre, RNR) near convoy ON-202 and struck her in the stern after 3 minutes 47 seconds.
-The U-boat was then chased away by depth charges from HMCS Gatineau (H 61) and the badly damaged frigate was towed into a UK port on 24 September, but was declared a total loss.
-The wreck was sold to be broken up for scrap on 21 May 1946.
+At 04.57 hours on 20 September 1943, U-270 fired a Gnat at HMS Lagan (K 259) (LtCdr A. Ayre, RNR) near convoy ON-202 and struck her in the stern after 3 minutes 47 seconds.
+The U-boat was then chased away by depth charges from HMCS Gatineau (H 61) (Cdr P.W.
+Burnett, RN) and the badly damaged frigate was taken in tow by HMS Destiny (W 115) to the Mersey, arriving on 24 September.
+The vessel was declared a constructive total loss and the wreck sold to be broken up for scrap on 21 May 1946.

-This was the first attack carried out with an acoustic torpedo.
+This was the first attack carried out with the newly developed acoustic torpedo Gnat.

 If you can help us with any additional information on this vessel then please contact us.